Governed Workflow Infrastructure

 Regression evidence that keeps releases tied to real workflow behavior.

-In one session, I will map the handoffs, approval points, failure modes, and artifact bundle the workflow needs.
+In one session, I will map the validation checks, reviewer handoffs, approval points, failure modes, and first safe wedge.